SpaceKrakens/SKON/Spec/SKEMA v1 Spec.md

 SKEMA (sensational spelling for schema) is the schema language for [SKON](./SKON%20v1%20Spec.md).

-It's meant to be a fully featured schema language for SKON while still conforming to the fundamental ideas behind SKON, a simple, concise, easily read and written language.
+SKEMA aims to be the best schema language to back SKON up.
+It's focus should be to complement SKON in the best way possible while still retaining some SKONs simplicity.

 It's only meant to describe a SKON file and nothing else.